Date/Time

 Project Description

-“Swampers” will help clear a path through the brush by following behind sawyers to roll log rounds and toss branches off the trail.
-We’ll also use loppers or handsaws to trim back brush, saplings and branches growing in the trail, and dirt work tools to restore the tread and drains along the way.
+This event is great for beginners.
+“Swampers” will help clear a path through the brush by following behind PNTA sawyers who will cut downed trees along the trail.
+Volunteers will help them get more done by rolling freshly cut log rounds and tossing branches off the trail.
+Volunteers will also help clear brush from the trail by using loppers or handsaws, and they may help restore the trail’s tread and drains along the way.

 See Resources (below) for Frequently Asked Questions and packing recommendations.